 The Lisbon Half Marathon has something that few races can offer: a course that takes you across the imposing 25th of April Bridge.
 Running over the Tagus River, with the Atlantic breeze, is one of those experiences that make this race one of the favorites of international runners.
 But Lisbon is not only the bridge.
 It is its mix of history, modernity and culture that makes it a perfect destination for sports tourism.

 Prague needs no introduction.
-Its cobblestone streets, bridges and medieval air make it one of the most beautiful cities in Europe.
+Its cobblestone streets, bridges and medieval look make it one of the most beautiful cities in Europe.
 But what few expected is that the Prague Half Marathon would become one of the most attractive sporting events on the continent.
-Running across the Charles Bridge or along the Vltava River is like being immersed in a fairy tale, and that is what the miles runners who participate in this event every year are looking for.
+Running across the Charles Bridge or along the Vltava River is like being immersed in a fairy tale, and that is what the thousands of runners who participate in this event every year are looking for.

 Cardiff: between castles and nature